 If a new, at first vaguely felt conception is to crystallize into a concrete thought-Gestalt the process of crystallization often demands a rather high level of organizing Gestalt forces if the whole picture is to have real consistency.
 This will insure the shaping and distribution of all parts in the direction of fitting in with the needs and the character of the whole.
 The inner figural pressure of the crystallizing thought tends to fit in the details with the new whole-atmosphere, and at the same time to exclude inconsistencies, inadequacies, inner breaks, and weak, short-of-the-mark formulations.
 When difficulties are encountered, when the crystallization process is blocked or becomes laborious, because, for instance, a required apt phrase does not readily emerge, the tension level required to overcome the obstacle may have to rise very high.
-[This may show in ensuing fatigue and headache.]
+[26]

 The question arises as to whether schizophrenics are able to mobilize and sustain a sufficiently high level of such Gestalt tension to comply with their own vital need for the new original processes.
-It is possible that the quality called asthenia [The present definitions of this term are still vague, largely external, and not dynamic.] implies that a great difficulty exists in this respect.
+It is possible that the quality called asthenia [27] implies that a great difficulty exists in this respect.
 There may be an inability to provide the necessary strength and clarity of structural forces, and the recentering asthenic would be faced with a vitally important task beyond his power.